folio-org/docs/content/en/docs/Settings/Settings_finance/Settings_finance.md

 1. Find the expense class you want to delete.
 Click the **trash can icon**.

 2. In the **Delete Expense class** dialog, click **Delete**.
 A confirmation message appears and the expense class is deleted.

+## Settings > Finance > Export fund and expense class codes

+Use this setting to export a delimited file that includes all Fund codes and all Fund code & expense class code combinations where the expense class has a status of 'active'.
+To export the file, follow these steps:

+1. Select a fiscal year from the **Fiscal year** drop-down menu.

+2. Click **Export** at the bottom of the screen.

+3. A file in .csv format downloads to your local download folder with the name “fund-codes-export-[fiscal year name]-YYYY-MM-DD-HH_MM.”
+The file contains the following columns:
+*   **Fund code**
+*   **Fund and active expense class codes**